 - Increasing satellite service life in orbit.

-At the same time, the satellite bus has practically no restrictions on the payload type.
-It is equally effective for ensuring the functionality of communication satellites, Earth Observation, geolocation, meteorological, etc., regardless of the placement orbit.
+With no restrictions on the payload type, satellite buses are effective in ensuring the functionality of communication, Earth observation, geolocation, and meteorological satellites, regardless of the placement orbit.

-- Cubesat imagers – Gecko, Mantis, Chameleon, Caiman.
+- Cubesat imagers – Gecko, Mantis, Chameleon, Chameleon SWIR, Caiman, and Komodo

 Why choose Dragonfly satellite platforms?

 - Unprecedented quality of the satellite and all its components